Enalean/tuleap/doc/trackers.md

     -   Import/Export XML
     -   Field is duplicated on tracker inheritance (both tracker and project creation)
-    -   Definition is NOT given through SOAP \@deprecated
     -   Definition is given through REST (representations)
     -   Migrate field from TV3 (if not done)
     -   Does new field can be used for burndown?